Pavanarathod/advanced-react-and-firebase/README.md

-Learning with firebase SDK V9
+Learning with firebase Version 9